Privacy policy

 Our website uses HTTP cookies to store user-specific data.

-In the following we explain what cookies are and why they are used so that you can better understand the following data protection declaration.
+In the following, we explain what cookies are and why they are used so that you can better understand the following privacy policy.

 What exactly are cookies?

-For example, cookie data can look like this:
+This is how cookie data can look like:

 - Name: _ga